Picture courtesy of Michelle Trombetta (bombchellephotos.smugmug.com)

 I grew up in Michigan but came to call the Twin Cities home after graduating from Carleton College with a B.A. in Religious Studies in 1992.
 After a year or two of post-graduate soul-searching, I realized that I wanted to pursue my childhood dream of becoming a veterinarian.
 I spent the next several years fulfilling the pre-vet math and science requirements.
 In 1997 I was accepted to the College of Veterinary Medicine at the University of Minnesota; I can still remember screaming as I ran all over my house waving the acceptance letter in the air!

-I received my Doctor of Veterinary Medicine degree in 2001 and have spent the last decade deepening my passion for my profession and discovering what kind of veterinarian I want to be.
+I received my Doctor of Veterinary Medicine degree in 2001 and have spent the last decade and a half deepening my passion for my profession and discovering what kind of veterinarian I want to be.